-The Kingfishers Bridge Nature Reserve is the brain child of ethusiastic and pioneering former fenland farmer, Andrew Green
+The Kingfishers Bridge Nature Reserve is the brainchild of Andrew Green, a pioneering former fenland farmer and enthusiastic conservationist.

-Andrew began farming the area east of the river Cam in the 1960s and fell in love with the area and it's wildlife, building his family a home at the site in the 1970s.
-Living and farming on the area Andrew saw great potential to develope the area for wildlife, using the River Cam as a wildlife coridor to draw new species in and he bagan working with Roger Becroft to make his vision a reality in the 1990's
+Andrew began farming land east of the river Cam in the 1960s and fell in love with the fens and its wildlife, building his family a home on-site in the 1970s.
+Living and farming there, Andrew saw the great potential to develop his land for wildlife.
+Using the River Cam as a wildlife corridor to draw new species in he began working with Roger Beecroft to make his vision a reality in the 1990's.

-Andrew has always played a key role in the developement and management of Kingfishers Bridge, displaying time and again the same pioneering approaches to challenges and obstacles that made his farming enterprises such a success.
-From wildlife surveying and habitat maintenence to leading guided walks and educational groups, Andrew continues to play a vital role in making Kingfishers Bridge a sanctuary for Wildlife and raising awareness of the imporatance of the natural world around us for the next geneeration.
+Andrew has always played a key role in the development and management of Kingfishers Bridge, displaying time and again the same pioneering approaches to challenges and obstacles that made his farming enterprises such a success.
+From wildlife surveying and habitat maintenance, to leading guided walks and educational groups, Andrew continues to play a vital role in making Kingfishers Bridge a sanctuary for wildlife and raising awareness of the importance of the natural world around us for the next generation